 AutoArchive generates a shareable report link that works on any platform.
 Include the link in your listing description on any auction site or private listing platform.

-What happens if a document I upload is flagged as Suspicious?
+What happens if a document is marked "Needs review"?

 Is my vehicle data private?

 Your archive is private by default.
-You share your report link selectively, only people you provide the link to can access your report.
+You share your report link selectively, only people with the link to can access your report.
 AutoArchive does not publish your documents to a public database.